afnog/afnog.github.io/sse/crypto/presentation.md

 * you cannot distinguish people using only laws of physics
 * you cannot make it physically impossible to violate policy

 ---

+## Living with insecurity

+* *Can't* be completely secure
+* *Can* make individual attacks more expensive.
+* Beware the side effects (systems harder to use)

+---

+## Reducing specific risks

+* Use encrypted communications
+* Use multi-factor authentication
+* Verify authenticity of messages
+*

+---